AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 >[!VIDEO](https://video.tv.adobe.com/v/3426797?learn=on)

-## Using the REST api to create all the products
+## Create products using the REST API

-This API is creating all the products needed in the example, five simple products, and one bundle product that has three options.
+The following API requests create all the products required to create the bundle product: five simple products, and one bundle product that has three options.

 Before submitting the request, update the example with values for your environment.

 - Change `"attribute-set": 4` to replace `4` with the attribute set ID from your environment.

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \